stelios7-bit/Employee-Management/README.md

 ## Features

-- Add, update, delete employee records
+- Add and delete employee records
 - Upload employee images
 - Database integration using JDBC
 - Simple UI using JSP and HTML